|

 was fought by the armies of Locri Epizephyrii and Kroton.

-Locri and Kroton, had reached a very high economical and
+Locri and Kroton, had reached a very high economic and

 social development; both of them had expanded their